 An advertisement game, or "advergame" as they're usually called, is a particular sort of licensed video game that is meant to advertise a product, such as a food snack or clothing company.
 Few are available for retail release, with most preferring to be pack-in, freeware, or online.

 As gamers (and parents) are not keen to such blatant marketing, many advertisement games instead opt for the stealthy route.
 They don't make it noticeable from the title that it's a marketing ploy and don't include blatant Product Placement from the get go.
 Sometimes this works, however other times gamers can still notice and word of mouth will spread.
-Tropes Are Not Bad, however, as some advergames have become Cult Classics or have even reached popularity despite being created to market products.
+Tropes Are Tools, however, as some advergames have become Cult Classics or have even reached popularity despite being created to market products.

 - UFO Kamen Yakisoban, a series of commercials based around a ramen-themed superhero, got a tie-in beat-em-up game on SNES.
 It was originally a lottery prize, but Nissin received so many entries it got a full retail release.